-- 3.4.1 The official text of the International Standard for theData Protection of Privacy and Personal Information shall be published in English and French.
-In the event of any conflict between the English and French versions, the English version shall prevail. - 3.4.2 Like the Code, the International Standard for the Data Protection of Privacy and Personal Information has been drafted giving consideration to the principles of proportionality, human rights, and other applicable legal principles.
-It shall be interpreted and applied in that light. - 3.4.3 The comments annotating various provisions of the International Standard for the Data Protection of Privacy and Personal Information shall be used to guide its interpretation. - 3.4.4 Unless otherwise specified, references to Sections and Articles are references to Sections and Articles of the International Standard for the Data Protection of Privacy and Personal Information. - 3.4.5 The Annexes to the International Standard for the Data Protection of Privacy and Personal Information have the same mandatory status as the rest of the International Standard.
+- 3.4.1 The official text of the International Standard for Data Protection shall be published in English and French.
+In the event of any conflict between the English and French versions, the English version shall prevail. - 3.4.2 Like the Code, the International Standard for Data Protection has been drafted giving consideration to the principles of proportionality, human rights, and other applicable legal principles.
+It shall be interpreted and applied in that light. - 3.4.3 The comments annotating various provisions of the International Standard for Data Protection shall be used to guide its interpretation. - 3.4.4 Unless otherwise specified, references to Articles are references to Articles of the International Standard for Data Protection. - 3.4.5 The Annexes to the International Standard for Data Protection have the same mandatory status as the rest of the International Standard.